Alllann/Minigame_Five-Nights-At-Alllan-Ver1.01/README.md

 WINDOW USERS Manual

       TO PLAY THE GAME, directly run the "LaunchGame.jar" file

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-MacOS Users
+MacOS Users Manual

       To play the game, use the Terminal application

       a.
 Open Terminal: Launch the Terminal application on your macOS by going to "Applications" > "Utilities" > "Terminal".

       b.
 Navigate to the Directory: Use the "cd" command to navigate to the directory where your .jar file is located.
 For example, if your .jar file is on the             desktop, you can use the following command:

             cd ~/Desktop

       c.
 Run the .jar File: Once you are in the correct directory, use the following command to run the .jar file:

             java -jar LaunchGame.jar

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ***For other languages, check the Readme folder